cosmos/ibc/spec/app/ics-101-interchain-swap-s16/README.md

 ### Definitions

-`Interchain Swap` is IBC token swap protocol, which consist of AMM, Liquidity Pool and Fees Incentive.
+`Interchain Swap` is IBC token swap protocol, which consist of AMM, Liquidity Pool and Fees Incentive. each chain integrate this app is part of decentralised exchange network

 `AMM`, Auto Market maker. usually, use a invariant for swap,  Balancer algo is used in this specification.